adieuadieu/aws-kms-thingy/README.md

 aws-kms-thingy decrypt
 ```

-You'll be prompted for the encrypted string to decrypt
+You'll be prompted for the encrypted string to decrypt.

 ### With AWS Lambda